ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 <img src="Planning-12.png" height=200px>
 3. Adjust the rotation of the model (it will rotate around the tip) using the **rotation** (LR, PA, IS) controls until finding a trajectory that has a clear path and mimics how the transducer will be placed.
 Tip: Adjust the trajectory to make it orthogonal to the skin surface in the inline and inline90 views; this recreates the condition of placing a transducer aligned relative to the skin.
 <img src="Planning-13.png" height=400px>
-Note: If you navigate to other windows in 3DSlicer, the transition and rotation control may set back to 0s.
+Note: If you navigate to other windows in 3DSlicer, the transition and rotation control may be set back to 0s.
 But the transformation matrix will remain with the latest values applied.
 Any other adjustment will be added to the transformation matrix.
 Be sure that the `local` option is always selected.
-4. Save transformation in text format.
-Select "Save data" and select text format for the transform.
+4. Save the transformation in text format.
+Select "Save data" and select text as the file format.
 Take note of the path.
 Suggestion: Select a directory in the same path where T1W or SimNIBS output is located.

 ### Planning with Brainsight
 Brainsight is a proprietary software by Rogue Research (Montreal, Canada) for the planning and execution of non-invasive neuromodulation.
 This software has an existing feature that exports a trajectory that can be used in BabelBrain.
 The workflow to export a trajectory is very similar to 3DSlicer.